 The big circle of your natal chart is divided into twelve sections.
 Each section represents the 12 signs of the zodiac, which on your Natal Chart are known as the 12 houses.

-To learn more about the 12 houses of Astrology, click here for a detailed view into each house and its significance.
+To learn more about the 12 houses of Astrology, click here for a detailed view of each house and its significance.

 Your moon sign can affect the strength to which your sun sign is expressed in your personality.
 Moon signs that align with sun signs can bring out the characteristics even more strongly, while moon signs that counteract sun signs can dampen the effect of your sun sign on your personality.
 Take a Scorpio, a water sign, who also has a watery moon sign in Pisces.
 This person might be even more intuitive and emotional since both are traits of water signs.
 On the other hand, the aggressive nature of an Aries can be tempered by a calm Taurus moon.